 Greater than 50% funneling before 25 weeks is associated with approximately 80% risk of preterm delivery.

 Good scanning technique is essential, as excessive pressure with the probe, or presence of a distended bladder may artificially narrow the canal.
-Preferrably, a transvaginal scan is recommended for accurate assesment of cervical length and measurement of funneling.
+Preferably, a transvaginal scan is recommended for accurate assessment of cervical length and measurement of funneling.

 - percentage funnelling: funnel length/(functional cervical length + funnel length)

 - shape of funneling: V-shaped or U-shaped.
 U-shaped funneling have a higher risk of preterm delivery 4

-- depth and width of funnel: V-shaped funnel has a depth with no width; however, U-shaped funnel has width as important parameter
+- depth and width of the funnel: V-shaped funnel has a depth with no width; however, U-shaped funnel has the width as an important parameter

 - 1. Hricak H, Chang YC, Cann CE et-al. Cervical incompetence: preliminary evaluation with MR imaging.
 Radiology.
 1990;174 (3): 821-6.
 Radiology (abstract) - Pubmed citation